divyesh123-jain/Image-Pipeline-Assignment/README.md

    - Use the brush tools to draw on the image
    - Adjust brush size using the + and - buttons
    - Select different colors from the palette
-   - Use undo/redo for corrections
-   - Clear the canvas to start over

 3. **Generate Output**
    - Click "Generate Mask" to create the final image